 Limitations.

 Mauch and Park (2003) state that in research, a limitation “is not under control of the researcher” (p.
 114), but possibly has an effect on the findings.
-However, Neuman (2011) identifies that “major limitations include, time, costs, access to resources, approval from authorities, ethical concerns, and expertise” (p.
+Further to that, Neuman (2011) identifies that “major limitations include, time, costs, access to resources, approval from authorities, ethical concerns, and expertise” (p.
 173) some of which can be controlled by the researcher.

 Potential concerns for this study are time and cost, they may very well be limiting factors to the breadth and scope of the investigation.
 The access to resources and documents could be challenging.
-Another suspected limitation will be in securing participants, due to the time commitment or comfort level with discussing their feelings.
+Another limitation may be in securing participants, due to the time commitment or comfort level with discussing their feelings.
 The interview process can be a time consuming commitment, therefore many instructors or administrators will not volunteer.
 Some polytechnic staff may opt out as they fear their comments may somehow jeopardize their reputation or future with the institution.

 The participant responses are subjective and based on their own recollections and opinions, which are shaped by their values, beliefs and experiences, thus creating a potential limitation related to the accuracy of the data collected (Mauch and Park, 2003).